 - Viewers are 85% more likely to purchase a product after watching a product video.
 (Internet Retailer)

 With that, I will leave you with a final note.
-When you communicate simple truths with digital storytelling, you will capture the magic that reaches the heart of your readers and nourishes their soul.
+When you communicate simple truths with digital storytelling, you will capture the magic that reaches your readers' hearts and nourishes their souls.

 For further reading, check out Professional Services Content Marketing: Let Video Tell Your Story.